sg893052/sonic-buildimage/manageability/mgmt-framework/Telemetry_Subscribe_RPC.md

 Translib (and gNMI server) should handle all protocol requirements and DB data monitoring without apps getting involved.
 Apps should be only required to provide yang path to DB mappings and subscription preferences (whether ON_CHANGE supported, minimum SAMPLE interval, preferred mode for TARGET_DEFINED subscription).

+### 1.2.7 gNOI API to Get Subscribe Preferences

+A new gNOI API will be introduced to return subscribe capabilities and preferences of a given path.
+It should accept following inputs:

+- One or more subscribe paths (mandatory)
+- A flag to indicate if capabilties of subpaths are also to be returned (optional)
+- Include ON_CHANGE supported only or ON_CHANGE not-supported only paths (optional)

+Response should be a stream of following data for every path requested.

+- Path
+- Whether ON_CHANGE supported
+- Whether ON_CHANGE is the preffred mode.
+  This indicates whether server uses ON_CHANGE or SAMPLE mode for this path when client sends a TARGET_DEFINED subscription request.
+- Whether wildcard keys supported in the subscribe requests
+- Minimum SAMPLE interval allowed.

+API should return a gRPC error status if any of the requested paths are invalid;
+or if there was any error while processing the request.

 ## 1.3 Design Overview